 “Yes,” she nodded.

 After he left she sat for awhile, paging through the book and thinking about Sylvia.
 Yes, if anyone knew how to conduct research, it would be a librarian.
-If Sylvia knew to be able to recognize The Mistake, she must also know every bit of documented information that exists about Irene and her mistake.
-Enough to motivate her to be on the look out for him when Irene visited the library.
+She'd probably done some research on Irene and The Mistake.
+No doubt she'd noted his occasional DUI.
+Irene wondered what else Sylvia might have been able to dig up?
+Probably things Irene, herself did not know.
+At any rate Sylvia had learned enough to be able to recognize The Mistake and was probably standing guard and watching out for him all this past year.
 That’s when Irene became convinced she had Sylvia the, open-book, librarian on her side.

 There are a few, like Officer Strat, that can directly see the black hole.
 There are a few, like Nurse Bogg, that infer the hole’s existence from the surrounding event horizon.
 And there are a few, like Librarian Sylvia, who having learned physics, believe in the theoretical existence of black holes.